 Witness Against Benedict XVI: The Oath Against Modernism 9-1

 On Friday the Feast of St. Bridget of Sweden, we introduced a new feature in bringing you each day a chapter a day for meditation on the wondrous, Church-approved, plethora of prophesies revealed to St. Bridget of Sweden in the fourteenth century which, as you reflect on Our Lord's words to her, you will realize they hold even truer in our very time today.
 Thanks to the resources of Catholic-Saints.net we are able to provide this for you.
 The only difference is that we are parcelling it out to a chapter each day so readers can meditate on the contents of each short chapter and not be overwhelmed by too much.
-Today in the Revelations and Prophesies Imparted to St. Bridget of Sweden she witnesses a saint speaking with God about a woman being tormented by the devil and the wondrous conclusion through the intercession of the Blessed Mother in
+Today in the Revelations and Prophesies Imparted to St. Bridget of Sweden Jesus compares a certain sinner, a knight, to three entities; those being an eagle, a fowler and a warrior bent on battle in

 We also encouraged our readers to intensify their spiritual life and strive toward holiness, by beginning on St. Bridget's feastday, the One Year Devotion of the Fifteen Prayers of St. Bridget in expiation for the number of lashes and scourges Jesus received during His terrible Passion.
 As the world grows darker, we want to provide the Light in how to apply It to our own lives so that we can truly live in and love Him alone.
 If we strive to do that, we will have all we need and, as He has promised, we will have it in abundance.
 Isn't it time to soul-stretch and exercise those prayers?
 Note: We have taken the promises off because of the caveat emptor presented by Fr.
 Casimir Puskorius, CMRI at Magnificent Prayers, Yes — Magnificent Promises, No Therefore click here for the Prayers of St. Bridget of Sweden